MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 \subsubsection{Deobfuscation}

 In the second step, a deobfuscation tool was applied.
-Deobfuscating the code ensures that the LLM can sufficiently understand the program's behaviour, generate accurate search queries based on used libraries, methods, and classes, and determine the nature of the code.
+Deobfuscating the code ensures that the LLM can sufficiently understand the program's behavior, generate accurate search queries based on the libraries, methods, and classes used, and determine the nature of the code.

 Java deobfuscation tools aim to reverse common obfuscation techniques used to hinder reverse engineering.
-Several general-purpose tools are available for this purpose, such as Java Deobfuscator\footnote{https://github.com/java-deobfuscator/deobfuscator}.
+Several general-purpose tools are available for this purpose, such as Java Deobfuscator \footnote{https://github.com/java-deobfuscator/deobfuscator}.
 Many of these deobfuscators have limitations, such as outdated codebases, lack of maintenance, limited support for specific obfuscators, or poor scalability.
 For instance, the Java Deobfuscator repository has not received updates in over two years.
 For this task, Java Deobfuscator was tested because it is open source.
 However, testing revealed that Java Deobfuscator failed to detect obfuscation patterns in 30 malicious JAR files from the MalDICT dataset \cite{joyce2023maldictbenchmarkdatasetsmalware}.
 Due to the limited availability of open-source deobfuscators for Java, we created a custom deobfuscation tool using Java and the JavaParser library \cite{javaparser}.
-Our deobfuscator specifically looks for simple string obfuscation techniques that hide string literals and attempts to resolve those static strings.
-This approach does not address all obfuscation techniques and may not succeed in every case.
-However, it allows us to assess its impact on LLMs' ability to understand the code by potentially revealing obfuscated strings.
-Figure \ref{fig:code-diff-deobfuscated} highlights the differences in the code before and after applying our deobfuscator.
+Our deobfuscator parses Java source code, walks its AST (Abstract Syntax Tree), evaluates constant-like expressions (especially string-related ones), and replaces obfuscated expressions in the source with their computed literal values.
+The approach effectively deobfuscates Java code by resolving and inlining constant string expressions.
+Although the approach does not address all obfuscation techniques and may not succeed in every case, it allows us to assess LLMs' ability to understand the code by potentially revealing obfuscated strings.
+Figure \ref{fig:code-diff-deobfuscated} provides an example and highlights the differences in the code before and after applying our deobfuscator.
 Red lines indicate the original code (decompiled but not yet deobfuscated), while green lines represent the code after applying deobfuscation.